maplight/votersedge-static-pages/en/resources.md

 This is a great feature for organizations that do bulk mailings to larger groups of people for whom they have addresses.
 The tool allows you to send your subscribers a customized link based on their street address.

 **Address Lookup**
-Voter’s Edge has created an Excel spreadsheet to make this process easier and to allow you to quickly generate large numbers of unique, address-specific URLs.
+Voter’s Edge has created an [Excel spreadsheet](https://s3-us-west-2.amazonaws.com/ve-resources/URL-Address+Tool.xlsx) to make this process easier and to allow you to quickly generate large numbers of unique, address-specific URLs.
 To use this spreadsheet, follow these instructions:

-Select the tab for your state (currently CA, IL, or NY) at the bottom of the Excel spreadsheet.
+ 1. Select the tab for your state (currently CA, IL, or NY) at the bottom of the Excel spreadsheet.
-Enter an address in the first four columns:
+ 2. Enter an address in the first four columns:

-Example address: 2119 Stanbridge Avenue, Long Beach, CA 90815
+ a. **Example address:** 2119 Stanbridge Avenue, Long Beach, CA 90815

-Street_Number: This is number of the house or building (2119 from the example above)
+ b. **Street_Number:** This is number of the house or building (2119 from the example above)

-Street_1: This is the name of the street (Stanbridge from the example above)
+ c. **Street_1:** This is the name of the street (Stanbridge from the example above)

-Street_2: This is the type of street (Avenue from the example above)
+ d. **Street_2:** This is the type of street (Avenue from the example above) **_Note:_** You may enter this either as “Ave”, “Ave.” or “Avenue” and it will work.

-Note: You may enter this either as “Ave”, “Ave.” or “Avenue” and it will work.
+ e. **Zip:** This is the zip code (90815 from the example above)

-Zip: This is the zip code (90815 from the example above) Click the link that appears in the column labeled URL, or copy and paste it.
+ 3. Click the link that appears in the column labeled URL, or copy and paste it.

 **Zip Code Lookup**

 The URL structure for a zip code-only search is the same as for an address search, but the address information is left blank.

-You can also use the Excel spreadsheet to generate a URL for a zip code-only ballot search.
+You can also use the [Excel spreadsheet](https://s3-us-west-2.amazonaws.com/ve-resources/URL-Address+Tool.xlsx) to generate a URL for a zip code-only ballot search.
 Simply follow the same instructions as above, but leave the first three fields blank (i.e., only fill in the Zip field).

 ## For Developers: Access our API